decentralized-identity/sidetree/docs/protocol.md

 > NOTE: A transaction is __not__ considered to be _invalid_ if the corresponding _anchor file_ or _batch file_ cannot be found.
 Such transactions are _unresolvable transactions_, and must be reprocessed when the _anchor file_ or _batch file_ becomes available.

 ## DID Deletion and Recovery
 Sidetree protocol requires the specification by the DID owner of dedicated cryptographic keys, called _recovery keys_, for deleting or recovering a DID.
 At least one recovery key is required to be specified in every _Create_ and _Recover_ operation.
-Recovery keys can only be changed by another recovery operation.
+Recovery keys can only be changed by another recover operation.
 Once a DID is deleted, it cannot be recovered.

-The most basic recovery operation, most often used to regain control after loss or theft of a controlling device/key, is one coded as a specific recovery activity and invokes a designated recovery key to sign the operation.
+The most basic recover operation, most often used to regain control after loss or theft of a controlling device/key, is one coded as a specific recovery activity and invokes a designated recovery key to sign the operation.
 The operation is processes by observing nodes as an override that supercedes all other key types present in the current document state.

 ## Sidetree Client Guidelines